rmcong/RRNet_TGRS2021/README.md

     }

 # Contact Us:
-If you have any questions, please contact Runmin Cong at rmcong@bjtu.edu.cn.
+If you have any questions, please contact Runmin Cong (rmcong@bjtu.edu.cn) or Yumo Zhang (yumozhang@bjtu.edu.cn).